Anxious People: Reception

-According to the review aggregator website Book Marks, Anxious People received positive reviews from critics, with four reviews listed as "positive" and four listed as "rave."
 The Washington Post said that "Backman again captures the messy essence of being human."
 USA Today described the novel as "about how kindness and compassion count so much in surviving each day – a lesson for our times."
+People (magazine) praised the novel as "A quirky, big-hearted novel.
+Wry, wise and often laugh-out-loud funny".

 Adaptations

-The novel was adapted into a six-part Netflix mini-series, which premiered on 29 December 2021.
+The novel was adapted into a six-part miniseries, which premiered on Netflix on 29 December 2021.
+A film adaptation starring Angelina Jolie was selling to distributors at the 2025 Cannes Film Festival.
+The film will be directed by Marc Forster and written by David Magee.
+Both have done an adaptation of another book from Backman, A Man Called Ove.
+Black Bear Pictures is handling international sales.